echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## Implications

-In the event that transparent proxies are no longer effective, institutions will either have to require more invasive software to be installed on third party devices before they can be used along with ensuring they have the capability to comprehend and adequately manage these technologies or will have to prevent those devices from operating.
-Neither option is desirable.
+In the event that transparent proxies are no longer effective, institutions will have to require more invasive software to be installed on third-party devices before they can be used, assuming that ensuring the establishment has the capability to comprehend and adequately manage these technologies.
+Alternatively, the establishment will have to prevent all third-party devices from operating.
+Neither option is without negative consequences.

 # Impact of ECH in private network contexts (Enterprises or other organizations)